 Common side effects of antibiotics include

 Some side effects are more severe and, depending on the antibiotic, may impair the function of the kidneys, liver, bone marrow, or other organs.
 Blood tests are sometimes done to determine whether these organs have been affected.

 Colitis, an inflammation of the large intestine (colon), develops in some people who take antibiotics, especially cephalosporins, clindamycin, fluoroquinolones, or penicillins.
-This type of colitis, called Clostridioides difficile–induced colitis, results from toxins produced by the bacteria Clostridioides difficile.
+This type of colitis, called Clostridioides difficile–induced colitis Clostridioides (formerly Clostridium) difficile–Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
+The inflammation is caused by toxin produced... read more , results from toxins produced by the bacteria Clostridioides difficile (C. diff).
 These bacteria are resistant to many antibiotics and grow in the intestines unchecked when other normal bacteria in the intestine are killed by the antibiotics.
 Clostridioides difficile–induced colitis can be difficult to treat and can be life threatening, especially in older people.

-Many people tell their doctor that they are allergic to an antibiotic when they have experienced only side effects that are not allergy-related (see Allergies to Drugs).
+It is important for people to tell health care practitioners if they are allergic to a particular antibiotic and to describe their past reaction when treated with that antibiotic.
+Many people have side effects when taking an antibiotic, but these effects may not be allergy-related (see Allergies to Drugs Allergies to Drugs People sometimes mistake many adverse drug reactions for allergies.
+For example, people who experience stomach discomfort after taking aspirin (a common adverse reaction) often say they are... read more ).
 The distinction is important because people who are allergic to an antibiotic should not be given that drug or an antibiotic closely related to it.
+That is because allergic reactions may be life threatening.
 However, people who have experienced only minor side effects can usually take related drugs or even continue taking the same drug.
 Health care practitioners can determine the significance of any unpleasant reaction people have to an antibiotic.